ajmeyghani/mwb/docs/details.md

 - Style authoring:

 	By default, no pre-processor is used.
-We recommend SASS but you don't have to use a pre-processor.
-Instead you can use PostCSS plugins and the [PostCSS loader](https://github.com/postcss/postcss-loader).
+You can use PostCSS plugins and the [PostCSS loader](https://github.com/postcss/postcss-loader) to extend your css.

 - JS: ES6.